BRAINSia/MiniPig/example_data/MINIPIG_HD_100/M134P100/M134P100_20141103_30/directory_structure.md

-# Explanaition of the chosen file structure
+# Explanation of the chosen file structure

 As suggested in the Directory Organization For MINIPIG Collaboration document, I've now set up a file structure for the minipig project